wincent/command-t/README.txt

     <C-a>       move the cursor to the start (left)
     <C-e>       move the cursor to the end (right)
     <C-u>       clear the contents of the prompt
-    <Tab>       change focus to the match listing
+    <Tab>       change focus to the file listing

-The following mappings are active when the match listing has focus:
+The following mappings are active when the file listing has focus:

     <Tab>       change focus to the prompt

-The following mappings are active when either the prompt or the match listing has focus:
+The following mappings are active when either the prompt or the file listing has focus:

     <CR>        open the selected file